flame-engine/flame/doc/flame/rendering/particles.md

 ## Lifecycle

 A behavior common to all `Particle`s is that all of them accept a `lifespan` argument.
-This value is used to make the `ParticleComponent` remove itself once its internal `Particle` has reached the end of its life.
+This value is used to make the `ParticleSystemComponent` remove itself once its internal `Particle` has reached the end of its life.
 Time within the `Particle` itself is tracked using the Flame `Timer` class.
 It can be configured with a `double`, represented in seconds (with microsecond precision) by passing it into the corresponding `Particle` constructor.

 ```dart
 Particle(lifespan: .2); // will live for 200ms.